gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 +  gl.uniform3fv(reverseLightDirectionLocation, normalize([0.5, 0.7, 1]));
 ```

-`normalize` which we went over before will make whatever values we put in there
+`normalize`, which we went over before, will make whatever values we put in there
 into a unit vector.
 The specific values in the sample are

 `x = 0.5` which is positive `x` means the light is on the right pointing left.